alkoclick/alkoclick.github.io/words/Why Indico will not terminate gracefully.md

 But a curious reader might say: *Hey Alex, this is a kill with no arguments... it's passing a SIGTERM.
 HOW DOES THAT WORK?*

 Dear curious reader, I'm still figuring that out.
-But I suspect that the SIGTERM behaviour is now in uwsgi mainline.
+But I suspect that the SIGTERM behaviour is now in uwsgi mainline?

+#### Actually doing the thing

+Here's my PR addressing the above: [https://github.com/indico/indico-containers/pull/94](https://github.com/indico/indico-containers/pull/94)